day8/re-frame/docs/subscriptions.md

 # Subscriptions

 This tutorial covers dominoes 4, 5 and 6.
-It is ultimately about two API functions - `subscribe` and `reg-sub` - but first let's get an overview.
+There are just two API functions to understand - `subscribe` and `reg-sub` - but first let's get an overview.

 ## On Derived Data

-A UI is derived data.
-It is a materialied view of `app-db`.
+A UI is just derived data.

-A browser renders DOM and that's essentially tree-shaped data.
-And you use Reagent to render each node of this tree.
-And each Reagent renderer returns a hiccup-flavoured, materialised view of the data to which they subscribe.
-And the data delivered by subscriptions is a materialised view of data in `app-db`.
-So, the DOM sits at one end of a chain of materialised views over `app-db` data.
+A browser renders tree-shaped data called the DOM.
+Reagent renderers create DOM by computing hiccup-shapped data. subscriptioons deliver data to Reagent renderers.
+And, `app-db` is the root of this entire flow.

-When Domino 3 (an effect handler) modifies `app-db`, boom, boom, boom go dominoes 4, 5 & 6, computing the "materialised view" that is ultimately DOM.
-These three dominoes collectively implement a reactive dataflow.
+When Domino 3 (an effect handler) modifies `app-db`, boom, boom, boom go dominoes 4, 5 & 6, computing stages of the "materialised view" that is ultimately DOM.
+Together these three dominoes implement a reactive dataflow.

 ## How Exactly?